kspc0/helmholtz-x-TFD/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/kspc0/helmholtz-x-TFD/HEAD)
  (loading this might take a while)
 changes made in this environment will not apply to the repository and will get lost when closing the browser session
+the `requirements.txt` files contains the required dependencies for the docker

 also, to reproduce the figures from scratch, you can run:
 - `build_data_fig*.py`: computes the results and saves them as `data_fig*.txt` file